fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

 ### Datetime Transformers

 #### tobosec
-Transform datetime into the beginning of the second
+Transform datetime to the beginning of the second
 #### Examples
 ```python
 @jsonclass